-Absences are either excused or unexcused.
-Excused absences must be made up, but do not result in a grade deduction.
-Unexcused absences will result in a grade penalty.
-Acceptable excused absences are: Illness (a physician's note will be required), a family death (obituary will be required), military leave (advance notification to the instructor required).
-Unexcused absences include: vacations, weddings, and family special events.
-Students are required to call the clinical site and email the Clinical Coordinator at radcc@mercycollege.edu with any absence.
-Failure to do BOTH is considered a no call/no show, and will result in the student being required to make up two clinical days for every no call/no show missed day.
+Students are required to call the clinical site and call, text, or email the Clinical Coordinator with any absence.
+Failure to do BOTH is considered a no call/no show and will result in the student being required to make up two clinical days for every no call/no show missed day.
 For each unexcused tardy or occurrence of leaving early, two (2) percentage points will be deducted from the final grade.
 A combined total of three tardy incidents or occurrences of leaving early will result in making up time for one missed unexcused clinical day.
+Tardy is considered any amount of time past the scheduled time to begin.
+Refer to Program Attendance Policy for Unexcused Absences (pg.7).